 The right Agile model for your business is a complex equation based upon a myriad of different factors including company culture and tradition, personalities involved, management style and the nature of the project to name but a few.
-Vigilance is key, the state of Agile requires constant monitoring for it to remain effective and if your business finds it is straying from the path, – which tends to be obvious (if you are vigilant) where the chosen Agile model breaks more frequently than it should at specific stress points.
+Vigilance is key, the state of Agile requires constant monitoring for it to remain effective and if your business finds it is straying from the path, – which tends to be obvious (if you are vigilant) where and when the chosen Agile model breaks at specific stress points.
 Here at these fracture points its time to import processes from an alternative Agile approach to address these failings with the aim of being a little more Agile, or a little bit less.
-Whatever works for you, – and remember Hybrid is not a dirty word (accept to Agile purists).
+Whatever works for you, – and remember Hybrid is not a dirty word.

 Common Agile Stress Points (causes of problems) To be Aware of.